The Verisign Shared Registration System (SRS) supports IDN (Internationalized Domain Names) containing various Unicode scripts.

 3. Restrictions On Commingling Of Scripts

-If the Language Tag specified in the IDN registration is not in the above table and so does not have a List of Included Characters, then Verisign applies an alternative restriction to prevent commingling of different scripts in a single domain.
+If the Language Tag specified in the IDN registration is not in the above table, and so does not have a List of Included Characters, then Verisign applies an alternate restriction to prevent commingling of different scripts in a single domain.

 Again, this rule only applies to Languages for which there is not a strictly defined List of Included Characters.
-For example, the FRE Language Tag, indicating the French language, does not have a strict List of Included Characters.
-Therefore the commingling rule applies.
+For example, the FRE Language Tag, indicating the French language, does not have a strict List of Included Characters, and so the commingling rule applies.
 All code points in a French domain must come from a single Script.
-However that script may be any of the valid Unicode-defined Scripts.
+But that script may be any of the valid Unicode defined Scripts.

 Unicode Scripts And Associated Code Points

 For a comprehensive list of all Unicode Points allowed for IDN registration, click here.